oeb25/msc-thesis/src/chapters/06-folding.md

 # Automatic folding of isorecursive structures {#chap:folding}

 In Mist, types such as `struct`s and `enum`s are named, allowing them to be referenced inside other types, in function arguments, and local variables.
 In addition to being a collection of fields, they can also carry logical properties with `invariant`s.
-From a programmers perspective, these fields and properties can be accessed at any point in the program, without need for any annotation as to when a field or invariant is required.
+From a programmer's perspective, these fields and properties can be accessed at any point in the program, without the need for any annotation as to when a field or invariant is required.
 Due to this, we say that the Mist source language has _transparent_ types.^[Todo: This might be nominal types.
 Investigate further.]

-The property of transparency, however, introduces an implicit guarantee about where the invariants of a type holds.
+The property of transparency, however, introduces an implicit guarantee about where the invariants of a type hold.
 This is tricky when you, for example, modify the internals of a struct in a sequence of operations, and part way through the mutation the invariants only partially hold.
-The lower layers of the compiler therefore works with _isorecursive_ types.
+The lower layers of the compiler, therefore, work with _isorecursive_ types.

-With isorecursive types there is a distinction between having named type and having an unfolded type.
+With isorecursive types, there is a distinction between having a named type and having an unfolded type.
 To read or update a field of a named type, it must first be _unfolded_.
-In contrast, when referencing to a named type, it must be _folded_.
+In contrast, when referencing a named type, it must be _folded_.
 Whenever a type is folded, its invariant is held internally, and when unfolded that invariant can be subsequently assumed.
 For unfolded types, their invariant may or may not hold, but when the type is folded, its invariant is asserted.

-An example of folding in action, can be seen in \cref{fig:breaking-invariant}.
-One interesting detail to highlight, is the fact that the invariant on `A` establishes a relationship between `.x` and `.y` \lineref{2}, that after performing the increment of `a.x` \lineref{5} is broken until the increment of `a.y` \lineref{6} has occured.
-This is fine, since the invariant is first required to hold at the folding point \lineref{7}.
+An example of folding in action can be seen in \cref{fig:breaking-invariant}.
+One interesting detail to highlight is the fact that the invariant on `A` establishes a relationship between `.x` and `.y` \lineref{2}, that after performing the increment of `a.x` \lineref{5} is broken until the increment of `a.y` \lineref{6} has occurred.
+This is fine since the invariant is first required to hold at the folding point \lineref{7}.

 ::: {.figure #fig:breaking-invariant}